School Counseling FAQ

 This is an option which some students choose to pursue.
 However, it is important to note that application to the program does not guarantee admittance into the program.
 Therefore, students who choose to take courses prior to being officially accepted into the program run the risk of expending resources on courses for which they may not need should they apply to the program and not be accepted or should they decide that graduate school is not the appropriate avenue to pursue.

-Generally, any course beginning with an “ED” code is acceptable as an education course prerequisite, and any course beginning with a “PSYC” code is acceptable as a psychology course prerequisite.
+Generally, any course beginning with a “PSYC” code is acceptable as a psychology course prerequisite.
+Most students have an introductory course and a developmental course.

 Unlike education courses, psychology courses must be completed before beginning course work in the School Counseling Program.
 Prerequisite courses in psychology may be in process during the semester in which application to the program is made.
 However, evidence that the course work is being taken must be submitted with the program application.
 This can be submitted either in form of a mid-semester grade report or a letter from the professor of the course(s) you are taking.